 The EQTEC Gasifier Technology, or EGT, turns household waste into electrical and thermal energy.
 So, the business model is simple: source waste-to-energy projects and sell the developers an EGT along with and operation and maintenance contract.
-In a recent update it fleshed out its approach.
+In a recent update, it fleshed out its approach.
 It said it was targeting power generation systems fed by municipal waste, waste olive oil and biomass.
 The aim ultimately is to become a ‘one-stop-shop’ for the technology, design, the build and the operation and management of these projects.

 In the municipal waste and refuse business EQTEQ is partnered with China Energy Engineering Corporation and COBRA Instalaciones Y Servicios.
-At the Billingham project the company and COBRA are partnered with Scott Bros Enterprises for a proposed 25 megawatt power plant.
-Once operational, Billingham will process some 200,000 metric tonnes of refuse derived fuel - made from municipal waste – per year.
+At the Billingham project, the company and COBRA are partnered with Scott Bros Enterprises for a proposed 25-megawatt power plant.
+Once operational, Billingham will process some 200,000 metric tonnes of refuse-derived fuel - made from municipal waste – per year.
 The project is expected to be worth between £150mln and £180mln.
-EQTEC and COBRA are continuing efforts to deliver other similar opportunities in the UK.
+In October, the memorandum of understanding was extended until July 2020.